The prettiest town in North Brabant, Breda has a long-established football culture that easily surpasses nearby Tilburg for passion.

 Pubs and bars dot the historic city centre, with many options between the waterfront and Grote Kerk, around Vismarktstraat.

-Right by the church, long-established O’Mearas is probably the best of the bar choices, with plenty of TV football to choose from.
-Unveiled nearby in 2015, Mad Molly’s is run by a friendly couple and shows live sport on multiple screens.
+Right by the main church, long-established O’Mearas is probably the best of the bar choices, with plenty of TV football to choose from.
+Nearby on Schoolstraat, Mad Molly’s is run by a friendly couple and shows live sport on multiple screens.
 Alongside, Dunne provides a serious drinking option from 9pm.

 On Vismarktstraat itself, Catch 22 is a justifiably popular spot, known for its plentiful beer choice.
 TV sport, too.